UNCG-CSE/Poststorm_Imagery/src/dashboard/README.md

 The only requirement is **Node.js** which is JavaScript ran by Chrome's V8 JavaScript engine to basicly allow JavaScript to be ran server side.
 Simply go to [here](https://nodejs.org/en/) and download the latest version, *at this time **10.16.3 LTS***.

-Now that you have **Node.js** installed you will see 2 folders, `node_server` and `web_server`.
-To install packages run `npm install` while inside the folder which will install all packages needed.
-For **Node.js** `package.json` is basicly like `pipfile` and manages all your dependicies and additional utiliy scripts and project meta data.

-Starting with `node_server`, after installing packages run `node server.js` which will run `server.js` and start the server at `YOUR_IP:4000`.

-Now for `web_server` run `npm run dev` which basicly runs a script called `dev` in the `package.json` which runs **Next.js** and starts rendering and sending the HTML page to the user.
-This will run the webserver on `YOUR_IP:3000`. **NOTE** this currently does not work due to the web server needing to connect to a specific IP for the node server, so for now I have to have a Google VM running to act as the server.
+Check that `node` and `npm` are installed with `node -v` and `npm -v`

+Move to `web_server` folder and using your favorite terminal run `npm install` to install all packages.
+Once thats done you will need to run the web server and the image server.
+First determine if you want to run both node servers off localhost or your machines IP.

+To run off localhost run `npm run web` to run the web server and `npm run node` to run the image server.
+Then connect to `http://localhost:3000/` for the website or `http://localhost:4000/` to see the image server working

+If instead you want to run of the machines IP, run `npm run web-host` and `npm run node-host`.
+Then connect to `http://<YOUR IP>:3000/` for website or `http://<YOUR IP>:4000/` for image server.

 ## Resources 💎
 Post-Storm image tagging dashboard created using **Next.js** for server side rendering of HTML pages, **React.js** for UI development and **Node.js** for the server side of things.